 The Milton Friedman Question

 This is Naked Capitalism fundraising week.
 147 donors have already invested in our efforts to combat corruption and predatory conduct, particularly in the financial realm.
 Please join us and participate via our donation page, which shows how to give via check, credit card, debit card, PayPal.
 Clover, or Wise.
-Read about why we’re doing this fundraiser, what we’ve accomplished in the last year, and our current goal, strengthening our IT infrastructure.
+Read about why we’re doing this fundraiser, what we’ve accomplished in the last year, and our current goal, supporting the comments section.

 Yves here.
 Richard Murphy if anything underplays the importance of Milton Friedman as a propagandist.
 His book Free to Choose was a best seller and led to a PBS multi-part series.
 He also penned a 1970s New York Times op-ed that was internally contradictory but nevertheless effective in legitimating the fable that corporations have a duty (worse, allegedly a primary duty) to maximize shareholder wealth.